mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't be afraid to say no

 Sometimes you'll have to say no to a change.
-It's important to be honest and direct.
+Being honest and direct is important.
-Don't sugarcoat it or try to be nice.
+Avoid sugarcoating it or trying to be nice.
 Explain your reasoning and provide alternatives.
 It's better to say no than to accept something that isn't right and will cause problems later on.
 That's what the review process is for.